-This is another example of great ambush marketing example.
-When employees of Fiat spotted a Street View vehicle driving by, one of them took it as an opportunity to score over an arch rival.
-So he jumped into a Fiat 500 and followed the car for abpout 45 minutes to till he reached Volkswagen’s headquarters.
+This is another example of great ambush marketing.
+When employees of Fiat spotted a Street View vehicle driving by, one of them took it as an opportunity to score over the arch rival.
+So he jumped into a Fiat 500 and followed the car for about 45 minutes to till he reached Volkswagen’s headquarters.

-As it neared the Volkswagen HQ, Fiat staffer shot ahead, went up on the driveway and parked the car 500 right in front of entrance.
-Then he waited out until the street vehicle too a photo.
+As it neared the Volkswagen HQ, Fiat staffer shot ahead, went up on the driveway and parked the car right in front of entrance.
+Then he waited out until the street vehicle took the photo.

 Car wars demonstrates some excellent Ambush marketing examples

-Perhaps one of the most popular examples is the 2009 war between Audi and BMW in Santa Monica.
+Perhaps one of the most popular example is the 2009 war between Audi and BMW in Santa Monica.